hawkrobe/MWERT/README.md

 ```
 http://localhost:8000/index.html?id=1001&condition=dynamic
 ```
+To see the other (ballistic) version of the experiment, just change "dynamic" to "ballistic" in the following two URLs.

 Putting experiment on web server
 ================================

 To make your experiment accessible over the internet, you'll need to put it in a publicly accessible directory of a web server.
-This requires one change to the code.
+To link clients to the experiment, replace "localhost" in the links given above with your web server's name.

 Integrating with MySQL
 ======================